What is Estrogen Deficient Skin & How to Treat It

 Woman in bathrobe looking in bathroom mirror applying cream to neck.
 AW548

-Many older women assume that the reason their skin has become drier, thinner, and more wrinkly has much to do with the aging process—we’re simply getting older, after all.
+Midlife women assume that the reason their skin has become drier, thinner, and more prone to fine lines and wrinkles has to do with the aging process—we’re simply getting older, after all.

-And while that assumption is mostly true, the actual mechanisms behind those changes to the skin are directly tied to menopause and the lack of estrogen circulating in women’s bodies.
-The medical and cosmetic communities alike refer to this condition as estrogen-deficient skin.
+And while that assumption is mostly true, the actual mechanisms behind those changes to the skin can be tied to perimenopause and transition into menopause that results in the overall decline of estrogen circulating in women’s bodies.
+Both the medical and cosmetic communities alike refer to this condition as estrogen-deficient skin.

-If you are menopausal or postmenopausal and want to treat your menopause symptoms, we have medically proven solutions to help you.
+If you are perimenopausal/menopausal and have FDA approved indications for systemic menopause hormone treatment, we have medically proven solutions to help you.
 In this post, Alloy will explore estrogen-deficient skin and how to treat it.
 But we’ll have to briefly dive into the science to do that.

 Estrogen is a hormone that has unique functions beyond what it is most famous for—kicking off puberty and regulating the menstrual cycle.
 As it turns out, estrogen plays a vital role in collagen production in your skin (among other skin benefits, mentioned below).